texta-tk/texta-tk.github.io/source/installation.rst

 Install Docker
 ++++++++++++++

-The easiest way to run TEXTA Toolkit is to use our prebuilt Docker images from our registries.
+The easiest way to run TEXTA Toolkit is to use prebuilt Docker images from TEXTA registries.
 For doing so, one needs to install *Docker* and *docker-compose*:

 .. code-block:: bash